millertsu1/coder_pre-release-1/README.md

-# Coder pre-release
+# Coder final version
-This is not a responsive version, this layout has no interactivity with JS or other web technology, this version only supports desktop screens.
+This is a responsive version, this layout has interactivity with JS or other web technology, this version only supports desktop, tablets and mobile screens.
 ![home FokiuCode](./images/Fokiucode-sreenshot1.png)